Editor’s Note: Originally published on Aug. 24, 2020, last updated on Aug. 3, 2022.

 It serves to assess your FBA inventory management efficiency and to limit stock levels if you’re underperforming.

-Amazon carries out an IPI review twice before the start of every business quarter, as explained in the video below.
+Amazon carries out an IPI review twice before the start of every business quarter.

 Who Does the IPI Score Apply To?